-Aion is called many things, such as “the Father”, “King of the Universe”, “God of Gods”, “Cause of All”, “The Pre-Essential Demiurge”, “The Paradigm”, “The Idea of Being”, “Supra-Intelligible”, and “Monad from The One”.
-Aion is beyond Ousia (substance/essence) and beyond On (Being), His existence being beyond all things and prior to the Gods under Him, being alone in the singularity of the highest divinity, governing apart over the universe.
-Aion is the Pre-Essential Demiurge; and while existing before ousia (substance/Being) is simultaneously the source of ousia (substance/Being) and essentiality, which come into existence before the Gods.
+Aion is called many things, such as “the Father,” “King of the Universe,” “God of Gods,” “Cause of All,” “The Pre-Essential Demiurge,” “The Paradigm,” “The Idea of Being,” “Supra-Intelligible,” and “Monad from The One.”
+Aion is beyond Ousia (substance/essence) and beyond On (Being), meaning His existence is beyond all things and prior to the Gods under Him, being alone in the singularity of the highest divinity, governing apart over the universe.
+Aion is the Pre-Essential Demiurge; and while existing before ousia (substance/Being) is simultaneously the source of ousia and essentiality, which come into existence before the Gods.

-Aion is the creative power the Celestial Demurge draws from to craft the universe.
+Aion is the creative power the Celestial Demiurge draws from to craft the cosmos.
 Matter (hylē) is also created by Aion, and is thus eternal.
-Hylē is empty though, being an empty receptive substance which forms into matter as we know it once the Celestial Demiurge directs the logoi to give hylē shape.
+Hylē is initially vacant though, being an empty receptive substance which forms into matter as we know it once the Celestial Demiurge directs the Logoi to give hylē shape.
 This informs matter and gives it shape, turning it from an empty substance into the matter we understand.

 Afonasin, Eugene, John Dillon, and John F. Finamore.
 Iamblichus and the Foundations of Late Platonism.
 Leiden: Brill, 2012.

 Ekklesia Neoplatonismos Theourgia.
 “Ekklesia Neoplatonismos Theourgia Catechism.”
 Ekklesia Neoplatonismos Theourgia.
 Accessed July 17, 2017. http://theourgia.org/catechism/.

 Flavius Claudius Iulianus Augustus, and Wilmer Cave.
 Wright.
 The works of emperor Julian.
 London: Heinemann etc., 1962.